Dragoslav Bokan: Controversies

 Bokan has expressed nationalistic and far-right views.
 In January 2021, he was permanently suspended by Facebook.
 During his appearance on TV Pink on 29 November 2021, Bokan insulted opposition politician Marinika Tepić due to her Romanian descent and he declared her as the enemy of the people.
 A day later, he denied the fact that he insulted her and then proceeded to insult her again.

 Personal life

 Bokan has six children.
-His first child Vlad passed away at the age of three days on 16 April 1993 due to an injury caused by childbirth.
+His first child died at the age of three days due to an injury caused by childbirth.

 Published books

 In 1988, Bokan initiated the publishing and Serbian-language translation of On Heroes, Hero-Worship, and The Heroic in History by Thomas Carlyle.

 He is also the author of the following books: